mbadwa/DevOps-Projects/vprofile-local-env/project-deploy-details.md

 - **Hardware Requirements**

-  These are RAM requirements for each virtual machine to run smoothly:

-  - Min:
+  Minimum hardware requirements:

-    600 MB
+    - 600 MB of RAM

-  - Recommended:
-    1 GB
+    - 2 GB of drive space

+  Recommended hardware configuration for a small team:

+    - 1 GB+ of RAM

+    - 5 GB+ of drive space

 ### The Architecture of Project Services